mozilla/pontoon/docs/dev/install.rst

       python manage.py createsuperuser

-   Make sure that the email address you use for the superuser account matches the email that you will log in with via Persona.
+   Make sure that the email address you use for the superuser account matches the email that you will log in with via Firefox Accounts.

 7. Pull the latest strings from version control for the Pontoon Intro project (which is automatically created for you during the database migrations):